trailblazer/reform/README.md

 You're encouraged to use Reform's non-writing `unique: true` validation, though.
 [Learn more](http://trailblazerb.org/gems/reform/validation.html)

+## Acceptance Validation

+You're encouraged to use Reform's non-writing `accept: true` validation as a replacement for ActiveRecord's `acceptance: true`.

 ## ActiveModel Compliance

 Forms in Reform can easily be made ActiveModel-compliant.